What is the CORE and EXPLORE strategy for investing?

 If you research the phrase “CORE and EXPLORE”, you will find many different approaches to the strategy.
-Generally, core and explore is an investment strategy where you take the bulk of your portfolio and invest it into something called CORE holdings.
+Generally, core and explore is an investment strategy where you take the bulk of your portfolio (50% to 80%) and invest it into something called CORE holdings.
 The remainder of the portfolio can then be used to explore into less stable or riskier holdings.
+Recently, I applied this strategy to my TFSA account.

 What is a CORE holding?

-- The most common definition for the term core holding around the web is “A very broad definition of a core holding is an investment that held for a very long time in a portfolio because it is considered a high quality investment with a proven track record.”
+- The most common definition for the term core holding around the web is “an investment that held for a very long time in a portfolio because it is considered a high quality investment with a proven track record.”

-- In many aspects, a core holding is the anchor that provides a sense of stability and direction for portfolios.
+- When I think of a core holding I think of an anchor that provides a sense of stability and direction for portfolios.

 - Another common held characteristic of a core holding is that it provides broad exposure to a number of different investments.
-For example, a balanced mutual fund is often considered a core holding because of its broad exposure to different asset classes.
+For example, a balanced mutual fund could be considered a core holding because of its broad exposure to different asset classes.

-- Sometimes the term ‘broad mandate funds’ is used in the mutual fund industry to describe a core holding because it does not restrict the manager to a specific region, asset class or sector.
-The manager had a broad opportunity for investing.
+- Sometimes the term ‘broad mandate’ investments is used in the mutual fund industry to describe a core holding because it does not restrict the manager to a specific region, asset class or sector.
+The manager has a lot of leeway and broad opportunity to invest depending on where he or she sees fit.

 - Some consider an index fund or investment a core holding because it has broad exposure to different sectors of the stock market.